nodejs/build/doc/non-ansible-configuration-notes.md

 * Download the Coverity Build Tool for Linux x64 at <https://scan.coverity.com/download> (requires a Coverity login)
 * Extract to `/var`, e.g. so the resulting directory looks like `/var/cov-analysis-linux64-2017.07/` or similar
 * Ensure that the [node-coverity-daily](https://ci.nodejs.org/job/node-daily-coverity/configure) job matches the path used in its explicit `PATH` setting

+## SmartOS

+Joyent SmartOS machines use `libsmartsshd.so` for PAM SSH authentication in order to look up SSH keys allowed to access machines.
+Part of our Ansible setup removes this so we can only rely on traditional SSH authentication.
+Therefore, it is critcal to put `nodejs_test_*` public keys into `$USER/.ssh/authorized_keys` as appropriate or access will be lost and not recoverable after reboot or sshd restart (part of Ansible setup).

 ## Raspberry Pi